2019 Employee Benefits Law Update - 16th Annual Advanced Seminar

 This activity has been approved for Minimum Continuing Legal Education credit by the State Bar of Pennsylvania in the amount of 13 credit hours.
 IAML certifies that this activity conforms to the standards for approved education activities prescribed by the rules and regulations of the State Bar of Pennsylvania governing minimum continuing legal education.

 The registration fee for the seminar is $1,575.00 and includes the seminar manual, coffee breaks and a reception the first evening.
 (Breakfast/lunch/dinner are on your own).

-After the first registration for the 2019 Employee Benefits Law Update from the same organization is received, each subsequent registrant of a 2019 Employee Benefits Law Update from that organization is entitled to a $50.00 discount upon request at the time of registration.
+After the first registration for the 2019 Employee Benefits Law Update from the same organization is received, each subsequent registrant of the 2019 Employee Benefits Law Update seminar from that organization is entitled to a $50.00 discount upon request at the time of registration.

 A minimum of one half of the total fees due to IAML should accompany your registration, or a Purchase Order Number should be provided.
 The total fees payable should be received by IAML at least two weeks prior to the seminar.
 Arrangements such as deferred billing can be made to accommodate special circumstances by contacting us.
 IAML also accepts American Express, MasterCard, Discover and Visa.
 If paying by credit card, your payment receipt will be e-mailed to the address you provided on the registration form, unless you make other arrangements.